RoWe98/Zoomer/README.md

 ## What's Zoomer

-Zoomer is an opensource and cross-platform face recognition lib for python
+- Zoomer is an opensource and cross-platform face recognition lib for python
+- Zoomer is based on OpenCV and face_recognition
+- Zoomer can let the human face compare and human face detect easily and fast
 ## The requirement lib for Zoomer

-- opencv ```pip install opencv-python```
+- OpenCV ```pip install opencv-python```
+- face_recognition ```pip install face_recognition```

 ## How to download Zoomer